brimdata/super/book/src/super-sql/operators/intro.md

 then the implied `combine` operator is presumed.
 In this case, values are forwarded from the switch to the downstream operator in an undefined order.

-### Dataflow Scoping

-### Field Assignments
+### Field Assignment

-Several pipe operators manipulate records by modifying fields or by creating new records are created from component expressions.
+Several pipe operators manipulate records by modifying fields or by creating new records from component expressions.

 For example,